 The inaugural lecture was given in February 2012 by Herbert A. Simon and Hilldale Professor Dan Hausman, on the topic of preferential admissions at UW.
 The second lecture in the series, entitled "Social Justice and Flagship Public Universities," was given by Prof. Harry Brighouse in October 2012.
 The third lecture in the series was given by Emma Goldman Professor of Philosophy Claudia Card, on the topic of "Genocide and Social Death," in April 2013.
 On November 7th, 2013, former UW Philosophy Department Chair Professor Russ Shafer-Landau continued the series with a lecture titled "On Marriage Equality."
 A video of his talk is available here.

-The next lecture will take place on October 26th, 2016 at 7PM.
+The next lecture will take place on October 26th, 2016 at 7PM in Grainger Hall, Rm 1100.
 Professor Steven Nadler will give a talk entitled "The Art of Philosophy: The Curious Case of Descartes's Fabulous World."
 Here is a brief overview of his talk: